PaddlePaddle/book/recommender_system/README.en.md

 #### Candidate Generation Network

-Youtube poses candiate generation as extreme multiclass classification where the input is a user and related information, and the classification labels are  all (millions of) videos.
+Youtube models candidate generation as a multiclass classification problem with a huge number of classes equal to the number of videos.
 The architecture of the model is as follows:

 <p align="center">
 <img src="image/Deep_candidate_generation_model_architecture.en.png" width="70%" ><br/>